-In school we were taught about clinician burnout, secondary trauma, vicarious trauma, etc. but I don’t think the classroom alone can teach the true meaning and importance of understanding these terms.
+In school, we were taught about clinician burnout, secondary trauma, vicarious trauma, etc. but I don’t think the classroom alone can teach the true meaning and importance of understanding these terms.
 The role that burnout and compassion fatigue can have a huge impact on a clinician in both their professional and personal lives.
-It’s so important to consult with colleagues, talk with supervisors regularly for support and guidance, and to know your limits and to always practice self-care.
+It’s so important to consult with colleagues, talk with supervisors regularly for support and guidance, know your limits, and always practice self-care.
 This field is not an easy one on the mind and soul.

 Self-care, simply defined, is taking care of yourself-mind, body, and spirit-by recognizing any feelings of stress and fatigue within ourselves.
 It also includes participating in healthy activities and practices to help promote emotional, physical, and mental wellness and decrease any negative feelings or symptoms that could potentially lead to burnout.
 Burnout is when one becomes exhausted in all areas of their well-being.
 Activities that promote self-care may vary and all of us have our own methods and activities we do to practice self-care in healthy ways.
 These might differ but in the end they all work towards promoting overall well-being within ourselves.
 The truth is if we don’t take care of ourselves, how we help others is impacted and we are not providing them with the best care because we are not our best selves.